Colby Covington: Early career

-Ultimate Fighting Championship (2014–present)
+Ultimate Fighting Championship (2014–2026)

 Covington made his promotional debut against Anying Wang on August 23, 2014, at UFC Fight Night 48.
 He won the fight by TKO via punches in the closing seconds of the first round.

 Covington fought Wagner Silva on November 8, 2014, at UFC Fight Night 56.
 He won the fight via submission in the third round.

 Covington next faced Mike Pyle on May 23, 2015, at UFC 187, replacing an injured Sean Spencer.
 He won the fight via unanimous decision.

 Covington faced Warlley Alves on December 12, 2015, at UFC 194.
 He lost the fight via submission in the first round.

 Covington was expected to compete against Alex Garcia on June 18, 2016, at UFC Fight Night 89.
 However, Garcia was pulled from the fight on June 10 for undisclosed reasons and replaced by promotional newcomer Jonathan Meunier.
 Covington won the fight via submission in the third round.

 Covington next faced promotional newcomer Max Griffin on August 20, 2016, at UFC 202.
 He won the fight via TKO in the third round.

 Covington's next bout was against Bryan Barberena on December 17, 2016, at UFC on Fox 22.
 He won the fight via unanimous decision.

 Covington faced Dong Hyun Kim on June 17, 2017, at UFC Fight Night 111.
 He won the fight via unanimous decision.

 As the final fight of his prevailing contract, Covington fought Demian Maia on October 28, 2017, at UFC Fight Night 119.
 He won the fight via unanimous decision.